nishantsbi/charlie86.github.io/_posts/2016-12-23-fitteR-happieR.md

 subtitle: Finding the most depressing Radiohead song with R, using the Spotify and Genius Lyrics APIs
 bigimg: /img/ifwesmilecanwegohd.jpg
 ---
 Radiohead has been my favorite band for several years, so I am used to people politely suggesting that I play something "less depressing".
-Much of Radiohead's music is undeniably sad, and this post catalogs my journey to quantify that sadness, including a data-driven determination of their single most depressing song.
+Much of Radiohead's music is undeniably sad, and this post catalogs my journey to quantify that sadness, concluding in a data-driven determination of their most depressing song.

 ## Getting Data
 Spotify's [Web API](https://developer.spotify.com/web-api/){:target="_blank"} provides detailed audio statistics for each song in their library.
 One of these metrics, "valence", measures a song's positivity.
 From the offical API documentation: